markdicksonjr/config/README.md

 # Config

 Simple configuration module.
-By default, will load a configuration from a file (optional, can be either JSON or YAML if provided), env vars, then flags.
-A special flag will be exposed for your app "-configFile" which lets the app declare where to find a config file.
+By default, it will load a configuration from a file (optional, can be either JSON or YAML if provided), env vars, then flags.
+A special flag will be exposed for your app "-configFile" which lets the app declare where to find a JSON or YAML config file.

 ## Usage